atsaloli/cf3-tutorial/chapters/cfengine_960.md

 body package_method rpm_filebased(path)
 # Contributed by Aleksey Tsalolikhin.
 Written on 29-Feb-2012.
-# Based on yum_rpm body in COPBL by Trond Hasle Amundsen.
+# Based on yum_rpm body in CFEngine Standard Library by Trond Hasle Amundsen.
 # Intended to install packages from local package repository.
 # You must specify the path to the local package repository as the argument.